This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 350 degrees.
+- Preheat oven to 350ºF (177ºC).
 Spray a rimmed baking dish with nonstick cooking spray.

 - In a mixing bowl, combine all ingredients.
-Using a cookie scoop, shape into 1-inch balls, squeezing sausage balls so the hold their forms.
-Place on baking sheet.
+Using a cookie scoop, shape it into 1-inch balls, squeezing sausage balls so it will hold their forms.
+Place on the baking sheet.

 - Bake until brown, about 20 to 25 minutes.
 Best served warm.